brauliodiasribeiro/Unraid-Unassigned_Devices-Backup_Unraid/README.md

  			Let's schedule the execution frequency in "CA User Scripts -> Schedule Disabled".

 # SYNC BACKUP
 	Mirroring.
-If the file isn't in the source Src_Flashectory, it'll be deleted from the backup Src_Flashectory.
+If the file isn't in the source directory, it'll be deleted from the backup directory. it'll be deleted from the backup Src_Flashectory.

 	Plug & Play:	How often to backup is defined in the script (Day_Sync).
 			Example: make sync backup every 30 days from the last backup.